stutlerxgod/reinforcement-taxi-v3/README.md

 </br>More info here: [Gym Documentation]: https://www.gymlibrary.dev

 ## The files of this project are structured as follows:
-- <code>'agents.py'</code> contains:
+- <code>'agents.py'</code> contains algorithm classes:
- - Qlearning algorithm class
+	- Qlearning
- - Sarsa algorithm class
+	- Sarsa
- - Value-iteration algorithm class
+	- Value-iteration

 - <code>'main.py'</code> contains:
-	- main for running the train and tests methods for each algorithm
+	- running the train and tests methods for each algorithm

 - <code>'requirements.txt'</code> contains:
 	- Libraries Installation